Research on Per- and Polyfluoroalkyl Substances (PFAS)

 EPA researchers are developing standard human health toxicity reference values for specific PFAS where sufficient scientific data exist.
 These values will enable risk assessors in states, tribes, and local communities, in conjunction with knowledge on exposure, to assess the risks and make decisions about managing PFAS to protect human health and the environment.
-Results of a preliminary literature search of published toxicity studies are available for 31 PFAS of interest to EPA; draft assessments have been reviewed and are in finalization for PFBS and HFPO-DA (GenX chemicals); and assessments are underway for PFBA, PFHxS, PFHxA, PFDA, PFNA.
+Results of a preliminary literature search of published toxicity studies are available for 31 PFAS of interest to EPA; draft assessments for PFBS and HFPO-DA (GenX chemicals) were posted for public comment and the assessments are currently being finalized.
+Assessments are underway for PFBA, PFHxS, PFHxA, PFDA, PFNA.

 EPA researchers are also applying computational and high throughput toxicology tools for PFAS toxicity testing on a larger scale to enable faster understanding of potential toxicity for the universe of thousands of PFAS, most of which have little or no published toxicity data.
 Learn more about EPA's PFAS testing methods.
 In addition, EPA researchers are generating and gathering scientific information on ecological toxicity which is being loaded into the ECOTOX knowledgebase and used to identify susceptible species, understand bioaccumulation, and support decisions to protect ecosystems.

 - Results from literature search for Per- and Polyfluoroalkyl Substances (PFAS)

 - PFAS Chemical Lists and Tiered Testing Methods Descriptions

 Researching PFAS Exposure